xingyzt/notes/astrophysics.md

   * Product of velocity distribution’s high-energy tail and the quantum tunneling terms
   * Most likely energy is named Gamow peak: E₀ = (bkT/2)^(2/3)
 * Luminosity gradient equation: dL/dr = 4πr²ρ,
-  * Where L is luminosity enclosed in r, and ϵ is power released per mass
+  * Where L is luminosity enclosed in r, and ϵ is specific power (power released per mass)

 ### Nucleosynthesis